Dangelo-JAN/criptocoins-metrics/README.md

 - Redux
 - Css

+## Live Demo

+You can see the live demo at here [heroku](https://criptocoins-metrics.herokuapp.com/)
 ## Getting Started

 **This is one of my best projects done at Microverse.**

+- To see my see my video decription yo can click [here](https://www.loom.com/share/401725e0cba74b5e90b9cbbc1d9ad0cb)
-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.

 ### Prerequisites